w3c/wai-people-use-web/README.md

 The title "How People with Disabilities Use the Web" is a statement.
 The title is **not a question**.
 For translation, it might help to think of the title "How People with Disabilities Use the Web" as **a shorter version of** "An Introduction to How People with Disabilities Use the Web" or "Description of How People with Disabilities Use the Web".

+This branch is part of the 2021 Revisio of the resource.
+A preivew is available at: [https://deploy-preview-113--wai-people-use-web.netlify.app/people-use-web/user-stories/](https://deploy-preview-113--wai-people-use-web.netlify.app/people-use-web/user-stories/)